AboladeOluwaseun/book-inventory-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

 ## Usage